shivesh1999/shivesh1999/README.md

 🚀 I have experience in API developmnet and Integration, DApps development, Microservices and Devops.

-🌱 Currently, I'm expanding my knowledge in microservice architectures and how AI can help on improve software deleivery time.
+🌱 Currently, I'm expanding my knowledge in microservice architectures and how AI can help on improve software delivery time.

 📫 Let's connect!
 Feel free to reach out if you have any development opportunities or if you'd like to collaborate on projects.